mstuttgart/brazilcep/README.md

 ## Documentation

-Comprehensive documentation for BrazilCEP is available [here](https://brazilcep.readthedocs.io/).
+Comprehensive documentation for BrazilCEP is available on [ReadTheDocs](https://brazilcep.readthedocs.io/).

 ## Contribute